 4. Salsa, Cumbia and more at Fidel Bar

 If you don’t want to pay for entrance at Cafe Havana in Gestemani (should do that one night) Then spend a night at Fidel Bar a great mix of different types of Salsa: Shock, Cubana, Colombiana and more that I honestly don’t remember the name on.
-Of course the emerging of locals and ttourist dancing together and enjoying the night.
+Of course the emerging of locals and tourist dancing together and enjoying the night.

 On Wednesday If you are young and wild hit the Media Luna Party in the hostel and enjoy the Roof-top Terrace with a view of Getsemani.
-Of course a lot of Reggaeton music and expansive beer.
+Of course a lot of Reggaeton music and expensive beer.
 Have a pre-party before hitting the Party.
 Enjoy dancing the night away!

 5. Sunset at Cafe Del Mar

-6. Plaza Trinidad & Street Food
+6. Getsemani: Plaza Trinidad & Street Food

 7. Spanish Classes

 I had a great experience with Nueva Lengua Spanish School in Colombia.
-Spanish courses in Bogota, Cartagena and Medellín
+Spanish courses in Bogota, Cartagena, and Medellín

-When you are in Cartagena de Indias there is easy access to Playa Blanca and the Rossario Islands.
+When you are in Cartagena de Indias, there is easy access to Playa Blanca and the Rossario Islands.
 Decide for a tour and roll with it.

 Anything you want to recommend doing in Cartagena de Indias?
 Or haven’t been and want to go?